Finding Legal Help

 - affect any administrative proceedings of which the petitioner had notice before issuance of the order;

 - affect the enforcement of an order issued by an administrative body before issuance of the expungement order; or

 - remove any evidence relating to the petitioner which the administrative body has used or may use.

 Expunging a record of a traffic case does not clear your driving record.

 Certified Copies of the Order

 Get the certified copies as soon as the order is entered and before the case is sealed.
-Petitioner can get copies of the order after the case is sealed only by a petition to unseal the record.
+Once the case is sealed you can only get copies of the order by filing a petition to unseal the record.
 There is a fee for each certified copy, unless it is waived by the court.